-This course is designed to help students focus on discipline training techniques, with an emphasis on helping children think for themselves, while becoming more responsible and respectful.
+Designed to help students focus on discipline training techniques, with an emphasis on helping children think for themselves, while becoming more responsible and respectful.
 Participants receive assistance in understanding the goals behind misbehavior in children and attaining feelings of accomplishment in their work with children.